-If your computer does not restart in HP Recovery Manager, you can change the computer boot order.
-This is the order of devices listed in BIOS where the computer looks for startup information.
-You can change the selection to an optical drive or a USB flash drive, depending on the location of your HP Recovery media.
+If your computer does not restart in HP Recovery Manager, you can change the computer boot order, which is the order of devices listed in BIOS where the computer looks for startup information.
+You can change the selection to an optical drive or a USB flash drive.